-I used lavender extract which I got at Savory Spice Shop, but if you can’t find any you could fill a muslin tea bag or tea ball with 1 to 2 teaspoons of culinary lavender and add this at the beginning of cooking.
+I used lavender extract which I got at Savory Spice Shop, but if you can’t find any, you could fill a muslin tea bag or tea ball with 1 to 2 teaspoons of culinary lavender and add this at the beginning of cooking.
 This will infuse the milk with a great lavender flavor too.

 I do use real sugar in this recipe, because it helps to thicken it up.
-The longer you cook it the thicker it will be.
+The longer you cook it, the thicker it will be.
 You can substitute stevia or agave, but the hot chocolate will be thinner.

 - 3 cups unsweetened So Delicious Coconut Milk, or other non-dairy milk

-- 1/3 cup sugar
+- ⅓ cup sugar

 - 2 ounces semisweet baking chocolate, in disks or chopped

-- 1/4 teaspoon lavender extract
+- ¼ teaspoon lavender extract

-- 1/4 teaspoon rosewater
+- ¼ teaspoon rosewater

-Add all the ingredients and cook on low for 2 to 3 hours or on high for 1 to 1 1/2 hour.
+- Add all the ingredients and cook on low for 2 to 3 hours or on high for 1 to 1½ hour.

-Stir once or twice during this time with a whisk to help the chocolate mix in well.
+- Stir once or twice during this time with a whisk to help the chocolate mix in well.